Deaf, Hard of Hearing, and Deaf-Blind Services

 Helping People with Hearing Loss Brochure (RTF)

-This brochure will explain how the VR program helps people who are Deaf or hard of hearing prepare for training and obtain employment.
+This brochure explains how the VR program helps people who are Deaf, hard of hearing, or Deaf-Blind get or keep a job.

 Services for Individuals who are Deaf-Blind

 VR and the Division of Blind Services (DBS) have a cooperative agreement to help serve individuals with both hearing and vision loss.
 At the time of referral, counselors from the two agencies will meet with the customer who is Deaf-Blind to determine what services are needed and which agency should take the lead in providing services to the eligible customer.
 If required, the customer may receive services from both agencies as outlined in his/her Individualized Plan for Employment.